irislib/iris-messenger/iris-lib/README.md

 * Callback system for real-time updates.
 * Supports public and private (encrypted) data.
 * Make aggregate queries from your social network or other group.
 For example:
-  - Fetch the latest 10 posts from your extended social network.
+  - Fetch the latest posts from your extended social network.
   - Fetch the latest posts from the users on a list maintained by a moderator of your choice.
   - Fetch 3d objects in a virtual room from your friends.
 * Super simple API

-Used by [iris-messenger](https://iris.to) ([source](https://github.com/irislib/iris-messenger)), a decentralized social networking application.
+Used by [iris-messenger](https://iris.to) ([source](https://github.com/irislib/iris-messenger)), a decentralized social networking application. do
 ## Installation

 ```sh